citp/privacy-policy-historical/d/de/dea/dealsea.com.md

-> *The following text is extracted and transformed from the dealsea.com privacy policy that was archived on 2005-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051227032416id_/http%3A//dealsea.com/exec/s/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dealsea.com privacy policy that was archived on 2006-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060613174605id_/http%3A//dealsea.com/exec/s/privacy) for the most accurate reproduction.*

-# dealsea.com - cheap computer deals cheap digital camera deals cheap notebook sales online computer store
+# Dealsea.com: Online Coupons Dell, Amazon, Staples, Overstock

 We can be reached via e-mail at info@dealsea.com